Skip to content

 1.3.6 Using parameter files

-Setting parameters via the command line might be ok for one or two parameters, but for a typical nf-core workflow you may need to set a lot of parameters to suit your use case.
+Setting parameters via the command line might be ok for one or two parameters, but for a typical nf-core pipeline you may need to customise a lot of parameters to suit your use case.
 Using the command line to set lots of parameters like this can be error-prone and messy, so Nextflow offers another method: parameter files.

 Parameter files are either JSON (.json) or YAML (.yaml or .yml) files that can contain an unlimited number of parameters as key-value pairs: